gracewm/assignment/project/README.md

 #### Step 4:
 Loaded plyr package to use ddply()function.
 Created a second, independent tidy data set with the average of each variable for each activity and each subject, and named it finalData.
+Changed 'activity' column values to descriptive activity names.

+#### Step 5:
-For uploading on the assignment box, finalData.txt file was created.
+For uploading on the project assignment box, finalData.txt file was created.